gravelBridge/AutoGPT-Discord/README.md

 Navigate to the folder where you ran the cd command

 ### 3. Zip the discord_plugin folder
-On MacOS, right click the BingAI folder and press `Compress`.
+On MacOS, right click the discord_plugin folder and press `Compress`.
 On windows, right click the folder, and press `Send to > Compressed (zipped)`.

 ### 4. Move the zip file
 Move the new discord_plugin.zip file to the AutoGPT plugins directory, there should already be a file there titled `__PUT_PLUGIN_ZIPS_HERE__`.